 Stuffed Spaghetti Squash taco bowls with 3 ingredient vegan taco meat (brown rice, chickpeas and slivered almonds), black beans, red onions, cilantro, tomatoes and avocado sauce make for the perfect meatless dinner.
 Gluten Free.
 Certainly one of my favourite vegan spaghetti squash recipes.Stuffed spaghetti squash bowls are the best thing to make if you love tacos, but are looking for a hearty vegan option that even mimics proper taco meat.

 With a mixture of just 3 hearty ingredients – brown rice, chickpeas and nuts you literally can mimic that crumbly fall apart ground meat texture and taste, with all hearty healthy plant based ingredients.
 Win win I say.
 You might even trick you carnivorous friends and family members with this one.
 It’s that good.

 I love a good taco night but wanted something other than hard shell or soft tortillas.
 A different base to soak up all those taco flavored ingredients and so spaghetti squash seemed like the appropriate option.

-Let’s talk vegan spaghetti squash recipes for a minute.
+Let’s talk spaghetti squash for a minute.
 Love it or love it?